 Sustainability, mindfulness and inclusivity are the top three words that come to mind in describing the goals of the design industry for 2020 and beyond.
-These are the words that we will be hearing and reading about over and over again, probably for the next decade.
+Ultimately, they are the mega design trends for 2020.
+In other words, these are the words that we will be hearing and reading about over and over again, probably for the next decade.
 Hopefully, many of us will even look for these attributes in our future purchases, too.
 At least that’s what the design community is gearing towards to and aiming for.

 Consequently, there are several interior design trends that have surfaced.
 Many of them are direct outcomes of the design goals mentioned above.
 Others, are “by-products.”
 All the same, designers are in the process of creating a more holistic approach, a more wholesome experience if you like with design in the very core of it.
 Yet, this new decade with its hybrid character will have a few bumps along the way.
 But enough of this, let’s head over to the trends: